simeononsecurity/simeononsecurity.ch/content/secot-plus-start/index.en.md

 ### [OT Incident Management](/secot-plus/ot-incident-management/)

 - Follow a **response model**, including the PICERL phases and the Incident Command System adapted for ICS (ICS4ICS)
+- Coordinate **response and communication**, including crisis management, IT and OT coordination, mutual aid, ISACs, and escalation
 - Prepare **plans and playbooks**, including incident response plans, runbooks, decision matrices, and incident response retainers
 - Practice with **exercises**, including tabletop, purple-team, and full simulation drills, plus flyaway kits
 - Recognize **OT-specific incident effects**, including loss of view, loss of control, loss of safety, and manipulation of view and control